Tanmay-901/Tanmay-901/README.md

 - 💬 Ask me about technical queries, innovative ideas
 - 📫 How to reach me: tanmaykhandelwal2014@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: protagonist as well as procastinator at the same time
+- ⚡ Fun fact: protagonist and procastinator at the same time